opulo-inc/lumenpnp/doc/content/en/docs/wiring-and-pneumatics/sheathing-umbilicals/index.md

 * Two pieces of heatshrink tubing
 * 1150mm (45in) of woven sheathing

-### Laying out the Y cables

 1. To begin, we'll get these two cables laid out at the correct spacing.
 XL and XM should be perfectly aligned on the label side, no offset.

 2. Measure out 1150mm of sheathing and cut it from the rest of the spool.
   {{< container-image path="images/IMG_0777.JPG" alt="" >}}

-### Sheathing the cables

-1. take the piece of sheathing and expand it by compressing it.
+3. Take the piece of sheathing and expand it by compressing it.
 You should find that inserting the two cables at the correct offset will maintain this offset while pushing the sheathing over them.
 Follow the pictures below for a good method of pushing the cables through the sheathing.
 If it starts to fray a little bit, don't worry!
 This is purely a cosmetic step; you can trim off any frayed bits and use the heatshrink to clean up the ends.
   {{< container-image path="images/IMG_0779.JPG" alt="" >}}
   {{< container-image path="images/IMG_0780.JPG" alt="" >}}
   {{< container-image path="images/IMG_0781.JPG" alt="" >}}

-2. Push the sheathing up until there's equal amount of exposed black cable of the shorter cable, as shown below.
+4. Push the sheathing up until there's equal amount of exposed black cable of the shorter cable, as shown below.
   {{< container-image path="images/IMG_0782.JPG" alt="" >}}

-### Y Heatshrink

-1. With the sheathing an equal distance from the closest connector on each side, slide two pieces of heatshrink tubing over the fraying end of the sheathing, with equal amounts on the cables and on the sheathing.
+5. With the sheathing an equal distance from the closest connector on each side, slide two pieces of heatshrink tubing over the fraying end of the sheathing, with equal amounts on the cables and on the sheathing.
 This is to hold the sheathing in place, keep it from fraying, and generally making it look nicer.
 Use a heat gun or lighter to heat the heatshrink tight onto the cable.
   {{< container-image path="images/IMG_0787.JPG" alt="" >}}
   {{< container-image path="images/IMG_0789.JPG" alt="" >}}
   {{< container-image path="images/IMG_0790.JPG" alt="" >}}